kiedhub/msr_ancillary/ospf/README.md

-# BGP 4 router example
+# OSPF v2 and v3 router example

-The project creates 6 containers using the images created in the upper folder and arrange them as per the diagram shown below.
-The example sets up a network of 4 bgp routers allowing connectivty between the 2 enpoints (rg and dn).
+The project creates 2 containers using the available bgp-router images They are getting arranged as per below diagram.
+The example sets up a network of a single ospf router and one data network element.
+The scenario is meant to be a PoC type of setup to verify / demo ospf v2 and v3 functionality on the device under test.
+A later version may get another ospf router instance added to test multiple data paths and redundancy.

+# TO BE ADOPTED !!!

 ![Diagram](pics/bgp_sample4R.png)